theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/dynamic-runtime-paramater within-KNIME-workflow.md

 ![KMIME-dynamic-runtime-parameter-workflow](../assets/images/xu/articles/KMIME-dynamic-runtime-parameter-workflow.png){:class="img-responsive"}

 !!! note
-    Basic knowledge of T-SQL, KNIME Analytics Platform and the creation of table extractions in Xtract Universal is required.
+    Basic knowledge of T-SQL, KNIME Analytics Platform and the creation of table extractions in {{ productName }} is required.

 ### Requirements